 You don't see too many people who look very different now.
 When I was doing movies we had redheads and blondes and brunettes, platinums and raven-haired women.
 Big busted, small busted, tall, thin, medium weight.

 And it wasn't as if there were a million performers in the 70s.

 There weren't that many of us.
-There were ten or 12 girls or ten or 12 guys who were major players, and I happened to be platinum blond… which happened by mistake.
+There were ten or 12 girls or ten or 12 guys who were major players, and I happened to be platinum blonde… which happened by mistake.

 How was that?

-Oh I had either a movie or a photo shoot to do, I don't remember which, but I went to color my roots and I got the wrong stuff at the store.
-When I washed my hair out it was platinum blond and everybody went crazy for it so I just kept it that way.
+Oh I had either a movie or a photo shoot to do, I don't remember which, but I went to colour my roots and I got the wrong stuff at the store.
+When I washed my hair out it was platinum blonde and everybody went crazy for it so I just kept it that way.

 Ron Jeremy described the industry back then as “a renegade, hippy-dippy, peace-loving business.”
 Is that accurate?

 Pretty much, it was!
 For the most part, everybody seemed to get along.
 I mean, I didn't hang out after work with any of those people though.
 I went home.